JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 - [ ] understand what stops people being leaders and how we can remove those barriers

 Status: Saw lots of people struggle to deal with integrity, and the deepest concepts of leadership.

+However, during the workshop I added some:

+- [ ] Being able to engage volunteers in a way that doesn't cause them burnout
+- [ ] Not being resigned and cynical about working with volunteers
+- [ ] Run organizations with integrity

 # MISC